 - Employment records, except for records of students employed because of their status as students.

-- Records that contain information about a student which is obtained after she/he is no longer a student.
+- Records that contain information about a student which is obtained after they is no longer a student.

 Types of Records